dimacellist/firstimpressionconsulting/README.md

 You can view original non-React web page here:
 [firstimpressionconsulting](http://www.firstimpressionconsulting.net)

 In order to view the project, clone the repo and cd to the project directory.
 Open console and run:

 ### `npm start`

-Make sure to have Node.js installed on your machine Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Make sure to have Node.js installed on your machine.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 For the unit testing I have used Jest, Enzyme and Chai.